-KATIF BLACKLOCK
+KATIE BLACKLOCK

 Katie is a former fund manager who spent 15 years investing in emerging markets.
-She was a founding partner of the London based hedge fund Nevsky Capital and continues to be involved in financial markets through her non-executive roles at Edmond de Rothschild.
-She is also a member of M&G Plc's With Profits Committee.
+She was a founding partner of the London based hedge fund Nevsky Capital and continues to be involved in financial markets through her non-executive roles at Edmond de Rothschild, a European Financial services group that specialises in private banking and asset management.
+She is also a member of M&G Plo's With Profits Committee and is a trustee of NatWest Cushon's DC Master Trust.
+Katie is a Governor of The Health Foundation and chair of the Investment Committee which oversees the £1.2bn endowment.